04 | the condition Worsens rapidly

 Urinary retention became a major problem.
 I could not urinate in a normal seated or standing position and eventually had to drag myself off the bed onto the floor to use a bottle on all fours.
 This was extremely painful and difficult, especially getting back up onto the bed afterwards.
 The wave-like spasms intensified and were easily triggered by touch, noise or emotion.
 When I went for an MRI of the brain, the noise of the machine set off almost continuous spasms, leaving me exhausted by the end of the scan.

 On the morning of discharge, the doctor delivered the FND diagnosis without giving me any opportunity to discuss it and simply referred me to the NHS website for more information.
 While I waited for the formal discharge papers, another neurologist appeared and began testing my reflexes again.
 When I mentioned that I had been told I was being discharged with FND, she replied that it was too early to confirm this.
 The diagnosis was therefore downgraded to ‘possible FND’.
-The discharge summary itself noted on the front page that the diagnosis was possible FND, yet elsewhere in the document it stated that SPS could be a consideration and that further tests would be undertaken.
 I was advised to continue with outpatient physiotherapy and pain management, although in practice only community occupational therapy visits were arranged.
+In the pain and distress of the moment I did not read the discharge summary thoroughly and overlooked the mention of SPS.
+Looking back, leaving hospital again while still unable to walk or control my body felt deeply wrong.

 What I Would Say to Someone Now